Toshiba: What's going wrong?

 The Development Bank of Japan has been talked about as one potential investor.
 Industry rivals including Canon and Western Digital are also thought to be eyeing a bid, and another potential buyer could be South Korea firm, SK Hynix.

 It wouldn't be the first time in recent memory Toshiba has sold off profitable ventures.
 Its medical devices business (making things like MRI, ultrasound and X-ray equipment) was snapped up by Canon in 2016 for $5.9bn.

 It seems somebody, somewhere got the numbers wrong or did not anticipate the scale of problems in the nuclear business, and that reflects badly on the firm's management.

 Also, the fiasco of its earnings announcement will not have helped.
-Toshiba did not release its figures as scheduled at midday in Tokyo saying it needed another month to probe "management pressure" at Westinghouse.
+Toshiba has not release its figures as scheduled in February, then missed anther self-imposed deadline a month later.

 In addition, Toshiba is still struggling to recover after it emerged in 2015 that profits had been overstated for seven years, prompting the chief executive to resign.

 What are the prospects for Toshiba's nuclear business?